 I think that the key to having a stress-free holiday season is to spend some time planning ahead.
 And it really helps if you can find some time early in November to talk with your family about what you want the holidays to look like this year.
 So if you'd like to get organized for the holidays, download these free holiday planning printables to get started!

 A few years ago I made the decision that I wanted to spend my holidays intentionally– doing the things that are important to my family and eliminating the holiday “to-do’s” that were not adding to any personal joy.
 So watching those adorable claymation Christmas shows is a “yes”, but making handmade Christmas cards is “out”!

 Need Help Planning an Intentional Holiday?

-Holiday Gift Lists
+Holiday Gift Wish List

 And no- my kids are not each going to receive 36 gifts this year!
-They usually receive 4-5 gifts from Santa, one “family gift” from Mom & Dad and 1-2 gifts from each of their grandparents.
+They usually receive 4-5 presents from Santa, one “family gift” from Mom & Dad and 1-2 gifts from each of their grandparents.
 These sheets just leave lots of room for brainstorming and crossing things off.